-In a previous post, I’ve explained how I create a heatmap from Google Analytics (GA) data for Hour/Day breakdown using Excel.
+In a previous post, I explained how I create a heatmap using Excel from Google Analytics 4 (GA4) data for Hour/Day breakdown.
 This has been by far my most popular post on the blog., driving quite a lot of Organic traffic.

 Creating the report

-To create this report, you’ll first need to create new Pivot Table in Data Studio (DS).
-To make things even quicker, you can select ‘Pivot table with heatmap’ (you can also do this later).
+To create this report, you’ll first need to create a new Pivot Table in Data Studio (DS).
+To make things even quicker, select ‘Pivot table with heatmap’ (you can also do this later).

 Select Metrics & Dimensions

-With the chart added, select you data source.
+With the chart added, select your data source.
 In this example I’ve selected the default ‘[Sample] Google Analytics Data’, so make sure you connect your own data source.

 Next, add the following dimensions and metrics: